 There are multiple convenient locations throughout the Toledo area.
 Although doing exercise may sound like a difficult process to a pain patient, it is one of the best pain management options for helping to manage acute or chronic pain conditions.

-We have been able to offer Toledo’s most complete physical therapy and integrated pain management program by partnering with Thomas Hallett, DPT, and the staff of PT Link.
-Our staff has helped thousands of Toledo physical therapy patients with their pain management and therapy needs.
+By partnering with Thomas Hallett, DPT, and the staff of PT Link, we offer the most complete physical therapy and integrated pain management program locally.
+Our team has helped thousands of Toledo physical therapy patients with their pain management and therapy needs.

 Physical therapy is a highly effective treatment for all types of chronic musculoskeletal and neuropathic types of pain.
 One of the goals of physical therapy is to aid chronic pain patients to become stronger and more limber while focusing on functionality and pain reduction, because chronic pain sufferers often become weak due to their lack of movement.

 The multi-system approach to physical therapy is based on the concept of evaluating and assessing all of the body’s interrelated systems.
 Developed by our Toledo, Ohio physical therapy director, Thomas Hallett, DPT, it is a unique system that incorporates the most highly researched and outcome driven treatment systems.
 The body systems addressed include the central nervous, musculoskeletal, cardiovascular, lymphatic, immune, endocrine and proprioceptive, along with soft connective tissues.

 Our physical therapists are able to have meaningful and lasting change for patients, restoring functionality and limiting pain significantly by combining a variety of modalities and therapy techniques.
 Through CC4PM’s physical therapy, the body’s systems once again learn to work effectively together.